4paradigm/OpenMLDBSQLEmulator/README.md

 ### `genddl <sql>`

-Addtable before, and want to deploy the sql, then use this to generate ddl which has the precise index.
+If you want to create table without redundant indexes, use `genddl` to generate ddl from the query sql.

 But the method `genDDL` in openmldb jdbc hasn't support multi db yet, so we can't use this method to parse sqls that have multi db.